-The 2016-2017 Global Competitive Index of the World Economic Forum ranked the overall quality of Paraguay’s primary education system at No. 136 out of 138 countries.
+The 2019 Global Competitive Index of the World Economic Forum ranked the overall skills of Paraguay’s future work force at No. 108 out of 141 countries.

 That’s because first-grade teachers in Paraguay confront an impossible task.
 Not even in the U.S. would a teacher be asked to handle 60 students – especially when more than 50% suffer abuse at home.
 The need for top-down reform is clear but will take decades to implement.
 Meanwhile, kids get trapped in a cycle of illiteracy, violence, and discouragement – and often take the blame for problems beyond their control.